-Fourteen northern white-cedars beckon to me, but only one of them will receive an ID sign.
-They are planted in a semi-circle flanking the flagstone of the same shape holding benches and covered by a white pergola.
-It is early on this first day of the tree tagging project.
+Fourteen northern white cedars beckon to me.
+The group is planted in a semi-circle flanking the flagstone of the same shape on which benches rest, covered by a white pergola.
+It is early on the first day of the 2-day tree tagging project, hours before I will be searching for a nail beneath the American basswood — the tree where I began this story.
 Susan Jane has not yet arrived.
-My eyes run consideringly over the group lined up shoulder to shoulder before me in a continuous line of foliage.
-Which tree to tag?
-The Park staff would want people to access a tree on one end or the other, not mess around in the middle of the row, and so I choose a side.
+My eyes run consideringly over the northern white cedars lined up shoulder to shoulder before me in a continuous line of foliage.
+Which one to give an ID sign?
+The park staff would want people to access a tree on one end or the other, not mess around in the middle of the row, and so I choose a side.
 In this case, it is the side closest to the Lily Pond.
 The sound of the fountain fanning out over the water accompanies my thoughts, along with birds and the footsteps of early morning parkgoers.
 The first thing I find in the chosen tree is an empty beer can, thanks to one of those parkgoers.
-Perhaps they were thinking no one would find it in here, or that it was easier to thrust it in a shrub than to deposit it into the garbage can resting only six feet away.
+Perhaps they were thinking no one would ever find it in here, or just unthinkingly thrust it into the shrubby foliage rather than deposit it into the garbage receptacle six feet away.
 Go figure.
 I dispose of the can, then concentrate on the reason I’m here.

-Because these cedar trees are so shrublike, I need to use wire for this first sign of the day.
+Because the trees before me are still young and shrublike, I need to use wire for this first sign of the day.
 Nails aren’t needed just yet.
 The tricky part is getting the sign to hang straight while securing the wire around protruding nubs of twigs and branches.
 In the end I get it just right.

 “Good luck!”
 I tell the sign, satisfied and enjoying the fun of doing this.
 I imagine the coming weather seasons that will rain, snow, sleet and blow on this soft tree protecting my little sign within it.
 Exhilarated, I take a photo and text it to our Executive Director to show him that things are, indeed, in motion!
 The flat, fanlike leaves of the cedar gently surround the gap in the foliage that I took advantage of, catching the early morning sunlight in shafts of yellow and green.
 It is a happy sight!

-Those cold weather lovers, northern white-cedars, remind me of skiing a tracked and groomed trail with my dad, surrounded also with balsam firs and pines decorating the forest with their evergreen needles.
-When my dad visited us, he would pull my young daughter around the snowy yard on his big Grandpa skis.
+Hardy and cold-weather tolerant, northern white cedars remind me of skiing a tracked and groomed trail with my dad, surrounded also with balsam firs and pines decorating the forest with their evergreen needles.
+When my dad visited us, he would pull my young daughter around the snowy yard on his big Grandpa skis with her on her own short skis.
 He would ski in front of her holding one ski pole back behind him for her to grab onto.
 They would loop around the front yard in this way.
 Very fun, and it got her up on her first skis at three years old.
 Before long, she was holding her own, moving forward on her little skis all by herself and doing very well.

 I have a strong memory of being a 13-year-old riding in the car with him past the park’s golf course and hearing the excitement, interest and enthusiasm in his voice as he pointed out two cross country skiers whizzing over the snowy expanse.